wurstscript/wurstscript.github.io/_doc/showcase.md

 You can submit your own resource using our [Issue Tracker](https://github.com/wurstscript/wurstscript.github.io/issues)!
 </div>

-Here you will find a selection of the map and resources available, powered by wurst.
+Here you will find a selection of the maps and resources available, powered by wurst.